statamic/docs/content/collections/docs/quick-start-guide.md

 </section>
 ```

 And stop right there.
-We've now duplicated a whole chunk of code save for one little tiny bit — `limit="5'`.
+We've now duplicated a whole chunk of code for one tiny little bit — `limit="5'`.
 Let's DRY this up (reduce code duplication).

 :::tip
 It's totally fine to duplicate code sometimes, especially if you have to make some code significantly more complex to reuse it.
 Just keep that in mind.
 We'll keep this simple.